 A multiplier applied to the effective generation or removal rate.
-This can be a constant value or a schedule
+This can be defined as a constant value or a schedule over time.
+See Schedules (Section 2.3) for a description of how to edit a scheduled value.

 Sources and sinks are both created by the Source/Sink tool in the Workspace.